kannans89/graphql-learning/3.EnvironmentSetup/EnvSetup.md

 ![1_test_setup](https://user-images.githubusercontent.com/9062443/44847540-704a4e80-ac71-11e8-9bc2-d76fa69d822f.png)

- *Note*: please ensure apollo server version 1.0 is used
+ **Note**:We will modify the schema.graphql and resolvers.js files for illustrations discussed in the subsequent chapters **Note**: Please ensure apollo server version 1.0 is used